Deborah Shelton: Education and career

-Shelton was born in Washington, D.C., and grew up in Norfolk, Virginia.
-She graduated from Norview High School and attended Old Dominion University.
-She was a junior studying art at the time she won the Miss USA title.
+Shelton's hometown is Norfolk, Virginia.
+She attended Old Dominion University.
+She was a senior at the time she won the Miss USA title.

 Prior to winning her first pageant title, Shelton was enrolled in a pre-medical curriculum.
 After college, she moved to New York City where she studied acting, modeled, and appeared in television commercials.

 In March 1974, Shelton appeared on the cover of Playboy Magazine.
 She starred in the feature film Blood Tide alongside legendary stage and screen actors José Ferrer and James Earl Jones.
 Filmed on location in the Greek islands, the 1982 film featured Shelton singing a song during the end credits co-written with Shuki Levy, her second husband.
-She later starred in the 1984 film Body Double, although her dialogue was dubbed by actress Helen Shaver because the director, Brian de Palma did not like how she sounded when he was editing the film.
+She later appeared in the 1984 film Body Double, although her dialogue was dubbed by actress Helen Shaver because the director, Brian de Palma did not like how she sounded when he was editing the film.
 Shelton made frequent guest appearances on television series such as Fantasy Island, The A-Team, T. J. Hooker, The Fall Guy, Cheers, The Love Boat, Riptide, and Get a Life.
 In 2008, she was cast to play a rich housewife in the American television series Nip/Tuck.

 Shelton is widely known for her television role as Mandy Winger, one of J. R. Ewing's mistresses on Dallas.
 After the character left the show, an outpouring of fan mail convinced the producers to bring the character back.
 Shelton appeared in the series from 1984 to 1987.
 She also played the character Juliette Hollister in The Yellow Rose, a "critically acclaimed flop" that ran from October 1983 to May 1984.

 In 1991 and 1992, Shelton returned to the Miss USA stage, offering commentary during the pageant.

 During 2012, Shelton made a guest appearance on the newly revived Dallas – she portrayed her old character Mandy Winger for J.R.
 Ewing's memorial service.